 A wedding timeline provides an ordered schedule of all the tasks required to pull together a seamless event, which can be ticked off one by one.

 As I’m sure you’re already figuring out, planning your nuptials is potentially a long, (long, long) monumental list of tasks.
 And while magazines full of pretty pictures are a fab place to start for inspiration, it can be quite a daunting undertaking – particularly if you’ve never before been involved in the process of planning an event on this scale.

 Consider this post to be a metaphorical handhold from an expert on all things wedding.

-Where Can I Find a Good Wedding Planning Timeline Checklist?
+Where Can I Find a Good Wedding Checklist (UK Specific for Legalities)?

 The wedding checklist in this post gives a clear and thorough breakdown of errands, by way of a comprehensive wedding planning timeline.
 There’s also a printable wedding planning checklist PDF at the end of this post.

-What Should Be Included on a Wedding Planning Timeline?
+What Should Be Included on a Wedding Planning Timeline/Checklist?

 Ideally, your wedding timeline will cover every item related to creating the wedding day of your dreams.
 It’s so easy to forget administrative tasks which may seem insignificant, but can actually be vital to the success of your event!

 This wedding timeline is comprehensive enough to ensure nothing will be forgotten.